bluemont/kria/README.md

   1. The protobuf files change rarely, so the plugin seemed less necessary.
   2. The plugin added complexity that did not seem necessary.
-  3. I wanted to get clear on the output from the `protoc` command, including how the Java classes were getting created and where they were being stored.
+  3. I wanted to understand the `protoc` command, including how the Java classes were getting created and where they were being stored.
   4. The plugin seemed to slow the REPL start-up time.

 [lein-protobuf]: https://github.com/flatland/lein-protobuf